ENSTABretagneRobotics/UxVCtrl/ReadMe.txt

 To add a new mission/advanced processing, VisualObstacle or Ball can be used as an example.
 Additional shared variables and critical sections should be declared in Globals.cpp/.h, the thread should be launched in main(), images overlays to display on the GUI should be added in OpenCVGUIThread().
 Most of the time, parameters for a mission are set using a new command, e.g. ballconfig for Ball-related tasks.
 Information on the execution can be displayed on the GUI using images overlays if needed.

 To add a new device support, NMEADevice can be used as an example.
 Most of the time, a configuration file should be added for a device, as it is done for NMEADevice and others.
-A parameter to enable/disable this device should also be added in UxVCtrl.txt, see LoadConfig() in Config.h.
+A parameter to enable/disable this device should also be added in UxVCtrl.txt, see LoadConfig() and SaveConfig() in Config.h.

 All the shared variables should be declared in Globals.cpp/.h and protected by critical sections (most of them are protected in group, e.g. StateVariables, Ball,...).
 Some initializations should be done in InitGlobals()/ReleaseGlobals() (e.g. critical sections, images overlays,...).